 9. Buy now, pay (for luxury) later

-In February of this year, Style360, a New York fashion week event organized by publicity firm A-List communications forewent celebrity guests in favor of a technological one: Swedish banking firm, Klarna.
+In February of this year, Style360, a New York fashion week event organised by publicity firm A-List Communications forewent celebrity guests in favour of a technological one: Swedish banking firm, Klarna.

-Klarna took to the spotlight to advertise its recent partnerships with eCommerce brands that allow consumers to pay for products through installment plans, instead of potentially off-putting upfront costs.
-One example in action was a $140 Jeffrey Campbell shoe, available for purchase for four monthly installments of $35.
+Klarna took to the spotlight to advertise its recent partnerships with ecommerce brands that allow consumers to pay for products through instalment plans, instead of potentially off-putting upfront costs.
+One example in action was a $140 Jeffrey Campbell shoe, available for purchase for four monthly instalments of $35.

-Services such as Klarna, Afterpay, Affirm, and Openpay allow a shopper to purchase and receive the product upfront while financing a payment across a number of months.
+Services such as Klarna, Afterpay, Affirm, and Openpay allow a shopper to purchase and receive the product upfront while financing a payment over several months.
 All of which are showing tremendous growth.

-Going forward, eCommerce giant Shopify also has high hopes that its merchants will implement payment methods with installments including micro-payment and split payment options – the capability for which it is installing across its platform.
+Going forward, ecommerce giant Shopify also has high hopes that its merchants will implement payment methods with instalments including micro-payment and split payment options – the capability for which it is installing across its platform.

 With fintech companies and selling platforms like Shopify making the means to implement these payment options easily accessible, retailers should prepare for the future of high-value purchases no longer needing to be specifically targeted toward a variety of affluent audiences.